How To Set Up A Market Stall Display

 How do I display products on a market stall?

-For indoor events, acrylic bridges are a great way to elevate certain products, as they are so discreet and easy to transport.
-Lightweight craft items can be prevented from being blown away by enclosing them in an acrylic display case.
+For indoor events, acrylic bridges are a great way to elevate certain products, as they are discreet and easy to transport.

 Tabletop market stall display stands